Lucy Rie and the modern touch.

 The Potter Who Whispered Modernism into Clay

-If Bernard Leach was the father of British studio pottery, Lucy Rie was its rebellious daughter — quiet, exacting, and modern to the bone.
+Lucy Rie was quiet, exacting, and modern to the bone.

 Born in Vienna in 1902, Rie trained under the refined yet functional ethos of the Wiener Werkstätte, and fled to London in 1938 as war darkened Europe.
 There, she began again — not as a celebrated artist but as a maker of ceramic buttons and tableware in her small studio near Hyde Park.
 It was in these intimate, restrained beginnings that her radical touch took shape.